 Some E-mail programs allow you to set individual contacts, in composing mode, as HTML or plain text, which is nice, as you can use HTML as the general setting, if you'd like to, and when you compose a new message to, say, a LIST, it automatically is in plain text, if you wanted that.
 You may find that a PLAIN TEXT setting will save you a bunch of time and bother!

-Look at your E-mail contacts list, I mean the part that automatically inserts addresses you are sending to, see if there is a setting for individual addresses to have your messages to THAT address be in PLAIN TEXT.
+Look at your E-mail contacts list, see if there is a setting for individual addresses to have your messages to THAT address be in PLAIN TEXT.
 That includes LISTs and Groups.
-The address you probably are interested in is (amongst others): Airheads@lists.micapeak.com .
+An address you probably are interested in is (amongst others): Airheads@lists.micapeak.com .
 Set your E-mail address book so your messages to that address have composing done in PLAIN TEXT.

 Foreign travel, foreign computers:

-When you travel to SOME foreign countries, they often, but not always, use foreign keyboards.
-They may have keyboards that look just like yours, but pressing some keys do totally different things than you are used-to.
-They MAY OR MAY NOT be using a keyboard corresponding to that country's settings for the keyboard.
-You can change keyboard settings, as noted above, IF YOU HAVE ACCESS TO THE CONTROL PANEL PROGRAM FUNCTIONS, see the prior paragraph, above (which you may not have access-to if in a hotel or motel & the computer is 'protected'); or, you must find out which are the important keys you must know.
+When you travel to some foreign countries, hotels often, but not always, use foreign keyboard settings.
+They also may have keyboards that look just like yours, but pressing some keys do totally different things than you are used-to.
+Re-said, they MAY OR MAY NOT be using a keyboard corresponding to that country's settings for the keyboard.
+You can change keyboard settings IF YOU HAVE ACCESS TO THE CONTROL PANEL PROGRAM FUNCTIONS, see the prior paragraph, above (which you may not have access-to if in a hotel or motel & the computer is 'protected'); or, you must find out which are the important keys you must know.
 In most countries I have visited, the keyboard has English characters on the keys, and you will not have too much trouble using the keyboard...EXCEPT.... there is a character that is critical to know about.
-There is ONE key combination that may drive you crazy, if you do not know about it, and no one is around to ask about it.
+There is a key combination that may drive you crazy, if you do not know about it, and no one is around to ask about it.
 I highly suggest that if traveling to a foreign country, you write down the following information, shortening the information as you desire:The @ symbol is NEEDED to send E-mail (yes, are other methods, far too complicated to show here).

-If you cannot find the @ symbol, or even if you do find it (usual place is on the numeral 2 key near the top left corner of the keyboard), and you find it will not display that symbol @, by using the shift key and 2 key....you could ask a local person.
-Or, you can know about a universal method.
+If you cannot find the @ symbol, or even if you do find it in its usual place on the numeral 2 key near the top left corner of the keyboard, and you find it will not display that symbol @, by using the shift key and 2 key, then you need to know about a universal method.